SamOBrienOlinger/PP4/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here: https://samobrienolinger.github.io/Cockapoo-Club/index.html
+The live link can be found [Here](https://samobrienolinger.github.io/Cockapoo-Club/index.html)

 ### **Credits**